 Impact on employee’s performance and motivationThe recency bias can also hurt employee motivation.
 By giving high ratings to employees with recent performance, managers understand that excellent performance is expected in the short term.
 This creates blind spoilsport tendencies among employees.
 Employees become less likely to try new things or take risks, fearing losing their rewards if they don’t meet expectations immediately.
 As a result, companies may miss out on innovations and creativity because their employees are not driven enough.
 Instead, they just focus on being in the good books of managers.

 Develops blind spots in managersThe recency bias can also lead to blind spots in managers.
 Managers may not be able to accurately assess employees’ past performances because they are focusing too much on recent events.
 This could be a big issue if the employee has been performing poorly in the past and their recent performance is just a fluke.
 In this scenario, the manager might not realize a problem until it’s too late, and the employee loses their job or status.
-Blind-spots can cause a lot of trouble for managers.
-Here is how you can overcome them.
+Blind-spots of managers can cause a lot of trouble for teams.

 Other Interesting Reads